 Email messages, in rare cases, may take up to an hour to be received after they are sent.
 If you have trouble receiving email sent from the site, please check your email junk mailbox or filter, or check the spelling of the email address to which you are sending.

-Click the Cite This Article button in the left navigation bar to see the article citation in MLA (Modern Language Association) format, APA (American Psychological Association), or Chicago Manual of Style (16th edition) format.
-A new window will open to display the citation.
+Click the Cite button on the left navigation bar to use the NoodleTools citation generator.
+You can also see the article citation in MLA (Modern Language Association) format, APA (American Psychological Association), or Chicago Manual of Style (16th edition) format.

 You can view your account information and usage statistics from throughout the site.
 First, log into the site as a subscriber.
 Then click the link to Educator Resources in the site footer.
 From the Educator Resources page, click the link to Usage Statistics in the left navigation bar.
 Then simply log in with your administrative username and password to access your account information and usage statistics.